the-guild-org/Stack/CONTRIBUTING.md

 #### The Guild Docs, Documentation

-We make use of [the-guild-docs](https://github.com/the-guild-org/the-guild-docs) for conveniently and consistently developing all our project websites and docs which is backed by Jamstack, React and MDX.
+We make use of [the-guild-docs](https://github.com/the-guild-org/the-guild-docs) for conveniently and consistently developing all our project websites and docs which is backed by Next.js, React and MDX.

 #### Vercel, Website